-This article dives deeper into remote management vs. remote desktop so you can determine the best fit for your device types and deployment operations.
+This article dives deeper into remote device management vs. remote desktop so you can determine the best fit for your device types and deployment operations.

 Fundamentally, remote desktop tools are designed for remote access and control of a single computer or device.
 Remote desktop software tools grants users control of a device that is not readily accessible physically as if they were sitting directly in front of the device.
 It also lets internet-connected users use their computers worldwide.